Frances Langford: Legacy

 Langford has two stars on the Hollywood Walk of Fame, one at 1500 Vine Street, which acknowledges her contribution to motion pictures and one at 1525 Vine Street for her work in radio.
-Both were dedicated February 8, 1960.
+Both were dedicated on February 8, 1960.

-Langford was a supportive member of the Jensen Beach, Florida, community and constantly donated money to it.
-She was a philanthropist and her generosity to the Florida Oceanographic Society located on Hutchinson Island in Stuart was well known.
-The site provides education and research of the ocean, reefs and environment in the Florida area.
-The visitor's center bears her name and also houses some of her artifacts.
-Her collection of mounted tuna, marlin and other fish adorn the walls.
+Langford was a supportive member of the Jensen Beach, Florida community and regularly donated money to it.
+She also supported the Florida Oceanographic Society located on Hutchinson Island.
+The site's visitor center bears her name and also houses some of her artifacts.

-In 2006, the Frances Langford Heart Center, made possible by a bequest from her estate, opened at Martin Memorial Hospital in Stuart, Florida.
+In 2006, the Frances Langford Heart Center, begun by a bequest from her estate, opened at Martin Memorial Hospital in Stuart, Florida.